A Little Help Goes A Long Way

 Food Baskets

-Each person receives staples to last several weeks.
+Each person received staples to last several weeks.
 They were beyond happy to get this unexpected help from friends elsewhere.

 – Corn